 We are a biotechnology company committed to researching, developing, and commercializing potentially transformative gene therapies for severe genetic diseases and cancer.
 We have built an integrated product platform with broad therapeutic potential in a variety of indications based on our lentiviral gene addition platform, gene editing and cancer immunotherapy capabilities.
 We believe that gene therapy for severe genetic diseases has the potential to change the way patients living with these diseases are treated by addressing the underlying genetic defect that is the cause of their disease, rather than offering treatments that only address their symptoms.
-Our gene therapy programs include LentiGlobin for β -thalassemia; LentiGlobin for SCD; and LentiD for CALD.
+Our gene therapy programs in severe genetic diseases include beti-cel, LentiGlobin for SCD gene therapy, and eli-cel.
 Our programs in oncology are focused on developing novel T cell-based immunotherapies, including CAR and TCR T cell therapies. bb2121 (idecabtagene vicleucel, or ide-cel), and bb21217 are CAR-T cell product candidates for the treatment of multiple myeloma and partnered under our collaboration arrangement with BMS.

-We are commercializing ZYNTEGLO in the European Union and expect to begin to generate product revenue in the second half of 2020.
-We are engaged with the European Medicines Agency, or EMA, in discussions regarding our proposed development plans for ZYNTEGLO as a treatment for patients with TDT who are less than 12 years of age and for patients who have a β^0/β^0 genotype.
-We are engaged with the U.S. Food and Drug Administration, or FDA, in discussions regarding our proposed development plans for LentiGlobin as a treatment for patients with TDT.
-We currently expect to complete our BLA submission for LentiGlobin for β -thalassemia for the treatment of patients with TDT in mid-2021.
+We are commercializing beti-cel as ZYNTEGLO in the European Union and expect to treat the first patient in the commercial context in the fourth quarter of 2020.
+We are engaged with the European Medicines Agency, or EMA, in discussions regarding our proposed development plans for beti-cel as a treatment for patients with TDT who are less than 12 years of age and for patients who have a β^0/β^0 genotype.
+We are engaged with the U.S. Food and Drug Administration, or FDA, in discussions regarding our proposed development plans for beti-cel as a treatment for patients with TDT.
+We currently expect to complete our BLA submission for beti-cel in mid-2021 for the treatment of all patients with TDT across all genotypes, including non- β^0/β^0 and β^0/β^0 genotypes.

-Based on our discussions with the FDA, we believe that we may be able to seek accelerated approval for LentiGlobin for SCD in the United States on the basis of clinical data from Group C of our ongoing HGB-206 clinical study, with a potential first submission in the second half of 2021, and with our ongoing HGB-210 clinical study providing confirmatory data for full approval.
-We are also engaged with the EMA in discussions regarding our proposed development plans for LentiGlobin for SCD in Europe.
+Based on our discussions with the FDA, we believe that we may be able to seek accelerated approval for LentiGlobin for SCD in the United States on the basis of clinical data from Group C of our ongoing HGB-206 clinical study, and with our ongoing HGB-210 clinical study providing confirmatory data for full approval.
+In addition, we are also engaged with the EMA in discussions regarding our proposed development plans for LentiGlobin for SCD in Europe.
+We currently expect to submit the BLA for LentiGlobin for SCD in the second half of 2022.

-Based on our discussions with the FDA and EMA, we believe that we may be able to seek approval for our Lenti-D product candidate for the treatment of patients with CALD on the basis of our clinical data from our ongoing Starbeam study, safety data from our ongoing ALD-104 study, and the completed ALD-103 observational study.
-We expect to submit a
+In October 2020, the EMA accepted our Marketing Authorization Application in the EU for eli-cel for the treatment of patients with CALD.
+Based on our discussions with the FDA, we believe that we may be able to seek approval for eli-cel for the treatment of patients with CALD on the basis of our clinical data from our ongoing Starbeam study, safety data from our ongoing ALD-104 study, and the completed ALD-103 observational study.
+We currently expect to submit the BLA for eli-cel for the treatment of patients with CALD in mid-2021.